open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-markdown.md

 ![Complete Pull Request](image/mi-create-pull-request.png)

-**There are a few things to watch out before clicking on the green "Create pull request" button**.
+**There are a few things to watch out before clicking on the "Create pull request" button**.
 Make sure you:

 * give the pull request a short and descriptive title (e.g. add YourUserName.md)
 * follow the pull request template, include the raw.githack link to your Markdown profile page in the pull request description